Appian and Swiss Re Extend Partnership to Introduce Connected Underwriting for Life Insurance in Asia Pacific and EMEA

 - Minimise risk and improve profitability: Connect data from any source to provide 360-degree analysis of individual and portfolio policies with different risks profiles and tolerance levels, determine policy effectiveness with AI-assistance to improve business performance, and meet service-level agreements (SLAs) with insurance partners and clients to manage costs and increase profits.

-For more information, please visit Appian's booth and attend our sessions at these upcoming events:
+For more information, please visit Appian's booth and attend our sessions at ITC DIA Europe, Amsterdam, 12–13 JuneL

 Find out why Aon, Aviva, CNA Insurance, and other leading insurance organisations trust Appian to increase workforce productivity, minimise wait time, and elevate user and customer experience to drive measurable business results.
 To learn more and accelerate your insurance underwriting process, visit appian.com/insurance.